 - Course is being delivered globally.
 Using the Library/Media Center’s incredible videoconference facility, course is shared live with a number of other institutions (in the US and Australia).
 These connections are live and interactive — it’s not just a stream, remote audiences can ask questions and participate in class discussions.
 In the very first class there were six institutions participating, including Bellevue College.

 - University of Washington Bothell (WA, USA)

 - King County Library (WA, USA)

 - Royal Melbourne Institute of Technology (RMIT), (VIC, AU)

 - Enterprize Launceston (TAS, AU)

-Attendees included 15 people in the classroom at Bellevue College, another 15 in remote classrooms in the US, and 30 in Australia.
+Attendees included fifteen people in the classroom at Bellevue College, another fifteen in remote classrooms in the U.S., and thirty in Australia.

-A big thank you to our Bellevue College eLearning & Media team which includes – Bruce Wolcott, Vivienne Mcclendon, Sukirti Ranade, Teri Hull, Gordon Hom, Adam Burke, Larry Boykin and Keith Rowley.
-A lot of energy and time was dedicated in the last few months to market the course and especially making sure our Media room was equipped with the newest VR technology needed.
+A big thank you to our Bellevue College eLearning & Media team which includes – Bruce Wolcott, Vivienne Mcclendon, Sukirti Ranade, Teri Hull, Gordon Hom, and Adam Burke, Larry Boykin, and Keith Rowley.
+A lot of energy and time was dedicated in the last few months to marketing the course and especially to making sure our Media room was equipped with the newest VR technology needed.